steven-varga/h5cpp/docs/docs/architecture.md

 #### Contiguous Layout and IO Access
 The simplest form of IO is to read a dataset entirely into memory, or write it to disk.
 The upside is to reduce overhead when working with a large amount of small size datasets.
-Indeed, when objects are saved in a single IO op and no filtering is specified, H5CPP will choose this access pattern.
+Indeed, when objects are saved in a single IO op, no filtering is specified and the data is greater than `H5CPP_COMPACT_PAYLOAD_MAX_SIZE` , H5CPP will choose this layout.
 The downside of simplicity is the lack of filtering.
-This layout is handy for small datasets.

 **Example:** in the simplest case, `h5::write` opens `arma.h5` with write access, then creates a data set with the right dimensions, and the data transfer commences.
 ```
 arma::vec V( {1.,2.,3.,4.,5.,6.,7.,8.});
 h5::write( "arma.h5", "one shot create write",  V);
 ```
-To force contiguous layout, you need to pass the `h5::contigous` flag with [`h5::dcpl_t`](#dataset-creation-property-list).
+Optionally, manually request contiguous layout with `h5::contigous` data control property set, see: [`h5::dcpl_t`](#dataset-creation-property-list).
 ```
 DATASET "one shot create write" {
-      DATATYPE  H5T_IEEE_F64LE
-      DATASPACE  SIMPLE { ( 8 ) / ( 8 ) }
       STORAGE_LAYOUT {
          CONTIGUOUS
          SIZE 64